cn0047/stash/ed/t/patterns.architectural/enterprise.md

 Keep business logic as stored procedures, so just use DB.
 Good for apps with small amount of logic.
 Introduce very little DB overhead in performance and in understanding.
+Transaction Script - single procedure created for each of business transactions, and it is grouped in some kind of static manager or service class.

 **Domain Model**
 Requires Data Mapper.